Shopify/prettier-plugin-liquid/KNOWN_ISSUES.md

 - [base.css](https://github.com/Shopify/dawn/blob/main/assets/base.css#L3-L14)

 Pros of this approach:
 - Your CSS files are then true CSS files.
-This means you can use the official syntax highlighting for CSS, the formatter for CSS, etc. Which are bound to have better support that this plugin can offer.
+This means you can use the official syntax highlighting for CSS, the formatter for CSS, etc. Which are bound to have better support than this plugin can offer.
 - You can use build tools independently of Liquid that work with CSS files.
 - You could even use LESS or SCSS independently if you are so inclined.